List of eggplant dishes

-This is a list of eggplant dishes.
-This list includes dishes in which the main ingredient or one of the essential ingredients is eggplant.
-Eggplant or aubergine is used in the cuisine of many countries.
-It is often stewed, as in the French ratatouille, or deep fried as in the Italian parmigiana di melanzane, the Turkish karnıyarık or Turkish and Greek musakka/moussaka, and Middle-Eastern and South Asian dishes.
+This is a list of dishes featuring eggplant as the main or an essential ingredient.
+Eggplant, also known as aubergine, is used in the cuisine of many countries.
+It is often stewed, as in the French ratatouille, or deep-fried as in the Italian parmigiana di melanzane, the Turkish karnıyarık or Turkish and Greek musakka/moussaka, and Middle Eastern and South Asian dishes.

 Eggplants can also be battered before deep-frying and served with a sauce made of tahini and tamarind.
 In Iranian cuisine, it is blended with whey as kashk e-bademjan, tomatoes as mirza ghasemi or made into stew as khoresh-e-bademjan.
-It can be sliced and deep-fried, then served with plain yogurt, (optionally) topped with a tomato and garlic sauce, such as in the Turkish dish patlıcan kızartması (meaning: fried aubergines) or without yogurt as in patlıcan şakşuka.
+It can be sliced and deep-fried, then served with plain yogurt, (optionally) topped with a tomato and garlic sauce, such as in the Turkish dish patlıcan kızartması (pronounced 'potlejon'; meaning: fried aubergines) or without yogurt as in patlıcan şakşuka.
 Perhaps the best-known Turkish eggplant dishes are imam bayıldı (vegetarian) and karnıyarık (with minced meat).